telerik/blazor-docs/components/spreadsheet/overview.md

 ## Tools

-The Spreadsheet provides built-in tools that style the cells, format the cell values, insert images and links, and merge cells.
+The Spreadsheet provides built-in tools that perform various actions such as:

+* Style the cells,
+* Format the cell values
+* Insert images and links
+* Merge cells or toggle the visibility of the cell borders.

 You can also add custom tools.
 Learn how to [configure and customize the Blazor Spreadsheet tools]({%slug spreadsheet-tools%}).

 ## Functions and Formulas

-The Spreadsheet support formulas and a large variety of functions.
-See the complete list of available [Spreadsheet function names and descriptions]({%slug spreadsheet-functions-formulas%}).
+The Spreadsheet support formulas and a large variety of Excel functions.
+See the complete list of available [Spreadsheet function names]({%slug spreadsheet-functions-formulas%}).

 ## Events

-The various [Spreadsheet events]({%slug spreadsheet-events%}) allow you to implement custom functionality and handle user interactions with the component.
+The [Spreadsheet events]({%slug spreadsheet-events%}) allow you to implement custom functionality and handle user interactions with the component.

 ## Spreadsheet Parameters